AdobeDocs/adobeio-runtime/quickstarts/setup.md

 # Setting up Your Environment

+> Note: these instructions assume that you have already aquired a namespace and have a valid namespace/authorization stored at ~/.wskprops
+> If you have not already, please [Request a Trial](../overview/request_a_trial.md)

 Before you can create and run actions, you have to install and configure a couple of tools on your machine.

 ## Step 1: Install aio CLI